Neondertalec/tsmod/README.md

 # How to install
-1) Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=ru) or any other UserScript runnig extension.
+1) Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=ru) or any other UserScript running extension.

 2) Click on the + button.
 ![image](https://cdn.discordapp.com/attachments/617049086452957189/815553184793755668/unknown.png)